Steroids vs. CBD: A Topic of Truths and Transitions

 Taking a full-spectrum CBD-based product in combination with a steroid, like prednisone, will most likely (not guaranteed) not result in any detrimental adverse effects.
 Although both compounds are broken down by the liver, taking both at the same time is unlikely to cause “liver overload” unless the liver is already unhealthy (which would have been or can only be determined by submitting bloodwork with your veterinarian).
 If the liver is already “sick” then there may be hypothetical concerns regarding administering both at the same time, even though research up to this point has not proven such statements.
 The reason for this is because research indicates that CBD and other cannabis-based molecules are broken down by the “cytochrome p450 enzyme” group located in the liver, and that CBD specifically inhibits a component of the activity of a particular enzyme (CYP3A4) which is used by the body to break down numerous other molecules.
 The effects of this are still not entirely known, but with an unhealthy liver, it is highly advised to be more careful when considering any extra stress it may cause on this organ.
 We do know that Prednisone does cause liver “induction” resulting in numerous secondary effects, both on the liver’s functioning ability and its ability to handle other molecules simultaneously, such as CBD and the other active compounds in a full-spectrum product.
 Again though, each animal is an individual, and therefore, each case must be addressed individually before making any decisions or conclusions.

-Of course, given what we know about steroids and CBD, we should all desire to get more pets off of long-term steroid use, and if appropriate, using a properly-vetted CBD-based therapy to address the conditions steroids were originally applied for.
+Of course, given what we know about steroids and CBD, we should all desire to get more pets off of long-term steroid use, and if appropriate, use a properly-vetted Full Spectrum Hemp CBD-based therapy to address the conditions steroids were originally applied for.
 But, this transition must be done responsibly.
 The overall goal is and should always be to promote a lifestyle of optimum healthiness and happiness.
 With the proper diet, natural supplements, and safe remedies in times of illness like a properly vetted full-spectrum CBD-based product, there is an opportunity to enhance and maintain your pet’s overall well-being without abusing and over-using pharmaceuticals, in an age where pharmaceuticals still seem to be king.